Cinque Terre vs Amalfi Coast: Which One to Visit & Why (+Map, Info & Tips)

 Good to know: It is possible to visit both destinations on a lower budget as well.
 For that, use public transport and stay in the bigger towns nearby.
 So for Cinque Terre, stay in La Spezia and travel by train, and for the Amalfi Coast – stay in Sorrento (or even in Naples) and travel by public bus.

 If, on the contrary, you are looking for a more luxury experience, opt for the Amalfi Coast.
-With some of the most luxury hotels and countless private tour possibilities (by boat or by car), it’s a destination that is better suitable for a romantic luxury vacation than Cinque Terre.
+With some of the most glamorous hotels and countless private tour possibilities (by boat or by car), Amalfi Coast is more suitable for a romantic luxury vacation than Cinque Terre.

 Ravello on the Amalfi Coast (Italy)